Serial Cheater Psychology: The 3 Personality Types Most Likely To Cheat

-In Gallup polls, 91 percent of responders report that infidelity in a marital partnership is morally wrong and 64 percent say they would not be prepared to forgive their partner if caught in an extramarital relationship.
-And yet, 54 percent of Americans say they know someone who has an unfaithful spouse.
+In Gallup polls, 91% of people say infidelity in a marital partnership is morally wrong, and 64% say they would not be prepared to forgive their partner if caught cheating.
+And yet, 54% of Americans say they know someone who has an unfaithful spouse.

-Psychopathy has a strong correlation to infidelity, with a 95 percent likelihood that a psychopath or sociopath will engage with other sex partners outside the marital relationship.
+Psychopathy has a strong correlation to infidelity1, with a very high likelihood that a psychopath or sociopath will engage with other sex partners outside the marital relationship.
 Psychopaths also tend to have a higher number of lifetime sex partners.
-Sociopaths are better able to separate love from sexual activity.
-And they are more willing to engage in behaviors involved in an unfaithful relationship or lifestyle, like prolonged periods of lying.
+They are better able to separate love from sexual activity, and they are more willing to engage in behaviors involved in an unfaithful relationship or lifestyle, like prolonged periods of lying2.

 The marital relationships resulting from the early bonding patterns of sociopaths and narcissists tend to include poor problem-solving patterns, a lack of coping skills, little consistency, low mutual respect, and poor communication skills.
 In addition, satisfaction of time spent together, satisfaction with physical appearance, and social prestige are all lower in marriages containing either sociopaths or narcissists.

 The lonely heart is a much broader and perhaps more interesting category.